Robust and Tuning-Free Sparse Linear Regression via Square-Root Slope: Discussion and comparison to existing results.

-where $H(x)= $ is the Huber's loss function; similar connection has been used in earlier works, including \cite{sardy2001robust,gannaz2007robust}.
-More recently, in \cite{dalalyan2019outlier} authors improved the bounds in \cite{nguyen2012robust} and showed that for Gaussian design and Gaussian additive noise, $\|\widetilde\beta - \beta^\ast\|^2_\Sigma = O_P\l( \frac{s\log(p)}{n} + \l(\frac{o\log(n)}{n}\r)^2\r)$ which is minimax optimal in $\frac{o}{n}$ up to the additional $\log(n)$ factor \cite{chen2016general}.
-Our work has been partially motivated by the question raised by the authors of \cite{dalalyan2019outlier}, namely, whether the penalized ERM-type methods can also handle the case of heavy-tailed additive noise variables $\xi_i$'s and yield optimal or near-optimal rates.
-Results of the present paper give a generally affirmative answer and make an extra step by showing that it is possible to be minimax optimal with respect to the sparsity level and contamination level, while being completely adaptive and achieve strong concentration of the resulting estimators simultaneously.
+is the Huber's loss function; similar connection has been used in several earlier works, including \cite{sardy2001robust,gannaz2007robust}.
+More recently, in \cite{dalalyan2019outlier,thompson2020outlier} authors improved the bounds proven in \cite{nguyen2012robust} and showed that for the Gaussian design and Gaussian additive noise, $\|\widetilde\beta - \beta^\ast\|^2_\Sigma = O_P\l( \frac{s\log(p)}{n} + \l(\frac{o\log(n)}{n}\r)^2\r)$ which is nearly minimax optimal in the ratio $\frac{o}{n}$ (note that the additional $\log(n)$ factor makes the bound suboptimal \cite{chen2016general}).
+At the same time, estimators that achieve minimax optimality, such as the methods based on regression depth \cite{gao2020robust}, are not computationally feasible, Our work has been partially motivated by the question raised by the authors of \cite{dalalyan2019outlier}, namely, whether the penalized ERM-type methods can also handle the case of heavy-tailed additive noise variables $\{\xi_i\}_{i=1}^n$ and yield optimal or near-optimal rates.
+Results of the present paper give a generally affirmative answer and make an extra step by proving that it is possible to be computationally efficient and minimax optimal with respect to the sparsity level and contamination level, while being completely adaptive and achieve strong concentration of the resulting estimators simultaneously.
+Related results in the literature, such as the work \cite{finocchio2021robust}, establish strong theoretical guarantees for the estimators that are not efficiently computable.